The future of Tedford Housing.

 How will Tedford Housing involve the community in this bold project?

-Tedford Housing is engaging with community stakeholders in order to have an end product with which the community will embrace and support for many years to come.
+Tedford Housing is engaging with community stakeholders in order to have an end product which the community will embrace and support for many years to come.
 If you would like to be involved, contact Craig Phillips, Tedford’s executive director, at 207-729-1161, #102 or email.

 Is there a cost to taxpayers?